-A human study into commonly used steroid joint injections has indicated they may speed up the deterioration caused by osteoarthritis — but a top vet has reassured owners the same effects are not usually seen in horses.
+A human study into commonly used steroid joint injections has indicated they may speed up the deterioration caused by osteoarthritis — but a top vet has reassured owners the same effects are not usually seen in horses with arthritis.

 A research team from Boston University discovered that corticosteroid treatments, previously thought to be safe, may be harmful to some patients, causing serious complications.